Tai Chi for seniors: a safe way to improving health

 Concentrating on each movement helps the mind to relax and relieves stress.
 The person is often calmer and has more energy after a session.
 Deep breathing and learning to focus helps improve balance, which can help prevent falls and injuries.

-- Tai Chi offers many advantages to seniors.
-Physical benefits include the following:
+Tai Chi offers many advantages for seniors.
+Physical and mental benefits include the following:

 - Improves balance, helping to reduce falls; also strengthens muscles in the legs and increases flexibility and stability in the ankles